 - Journey to Generosity (JoG) with Generous Giving (see our interviews with cofounder, Todd Harper and CEO, April Chapman)

-- MacLellan Foundation (see our interview with Director of Generosity, John Cortines)
+- Stations of Generosity from the MacLellan Foundation (see our interview with Director of Generosity, John Cortines)

 - The Finish Line Community Facebook Group